 "Americans are nervous about rallying in D.C. after the fallout of January 6, so it’s exactly where this needs to be.”

-He explained that the rally’s purpose was to help the “unity movement” discover itself.
+He explained that the rally’s purpose was to “help the unity movement discover itself”.
 The unity movement, as Bret sees it, is based on the idea that the American people are artificially divided by their governing class.
 He believes that the vast majority of U.S. citizens share common ground on the nation’s founding principles.
-If they could refocus on those shared ideals, they could unite under a collective American identity, drive out divisive power players, and chart a more coherent path through the many problems facing the country.
+If they could refocus on those shared ideals, they could unite under a collective American identity and chart a more coherent path through the many problems facing the country.

-Bret’s first attempt at igniting the unity movement was in 2020 when he pitched the idea of two candidates running for office, one from the centre-right and the other from the centre-left.
-The two would jointly share the presidency and govern as a dialectic.
-As far as I could gauge, people generally found the idea novel and interesting but naively optimistic about political realities.
-As with many of the ideas in the Weinstein mental universe, though, it was a work in progress.
+Bret’s first attempt to ignite the unity movement came in 2020 when he proposed the idea of two candidates running for office - one from the centre-right and the other from the centre-left.
+The two would jointly share the presidency and govern together as a dialectic.
+The campaign page was banned from Twitter at the height of the platform’s shady censorship practices.
+It’s hard to say where it could have gone in the absence of back-end tampering, but from what I could gauge, people found the idea novel and interesting but naively optimistic about political realities.

 After the assassination attempt on Donald Trump, Bret dusted off his Unity pitch and adapted it to the 2024 landscape.
 This time, he suggested that Robert Kennedy Jr. join Trump as vice president so that MAGA could take a less partisan form and adopt RFK’s health mission.
 The bonus of the 2024 model, according to Bret, was that Bobby would act as "assassination insurance".